Xiangyu-Hu/SPHinXsys/tutorials/sphinx/theory.rst

 For :math:`I(V)  = V - V^3`,
 Eq. :eq:`eq:diffusion-reaction` becomes the Allen-Cahn equation, which describes the mixture of two incompressible fluids.
 When the FitzHugh1961_ model is applied,
-Eq. :eq:`eq:diffusion-reaction` becomes the well-known monodomain equation (Quarteroni2017_) which describes the cell electrophysiological dynamics.
+Eq. :eq:`eq:diffusion-reaction` becomes the well-known mono-domain equation (Quarteroni2017_) which describes the cell electrophysiological dynamics.
 Electrophysiological dynamics of the heart describe how electrical currents flow through the heart, controlling its contractions, and are used to ascertain the effects of certain drugs designed to treat, for example, arrhythmia.